-Red – Red is the professional term for the coat color otherwise known as orange or ginger.
-The gene for red color is sex- linked, which is why red cats are usually males.
+Red - Red is the professional term for the coat color otherwise known as orange or ginger.
+The gene for red color is sex-linked, which is why red cats are usually males.
 This color is strongly connected with the tabby pattern, so a true solid red is very hard to achieve.
-In the colorpoint pattern, red is often referred to as flame-point.
+In the colorpoint pattern, red is often referred to as a flame-point.

-Cream – The cream color is a dilute version of the red.
+Cream - The cream color is a diluted version of red.
 In combination with the blue, it can create dilute calicos and tortoiseshells.

 Brown - Solid brown cats are not very common.
 The breed associated with this color is the Havana Brown.
 In some breeds, brown variations are also called chocolate.
 Lavender/Lilac - Lilac or Lavender are interchangeable names for a shade of light gray-brown with pink overtones.
 Some associations and breed clubs use one while others use the other.
 In the colorpoint pattern, lilac is referred to as frost- point.

 Cinnamon - A variety of solid light brown with distinct red overtones.
 Fawn - A dilute version of cinnamon.